WindJammer6/17.-Mini-Projects-from-School/README.md

 won cert of merit

 used a software called SCA Toolkit, but it's an internal software that isn't shared public and not accessible for public.
 The data is all provided by NICE hack

+I no longer have access to it since they removed access to the participants after the event